 Disney's Fort Wilderness Resort is one place where you can choose either a basic site or an exclusive site.

 This leads to Campground Memberships.
 Campground Memberships are for those individuals who travel a lot or who full time with their RV.
 They come in very handy when you are on the road consistently.
 Many times being a member of a particular membership has it's benefits, even for a privately owned parks.

 For those of you who are just starting out, we recommend that you travel with your RV or camper, the first year or so, to see how much you use your RV.
 Then if you decide you love this kind of activity, start checking into the different kinds of memberships that are currently available.
 In time, this could save you some money on your camp-outs.

-Pricing can range from $25.00 per year up to more than $300.00 per year.
+Pricing can range from $25.00 per year up to more than $300.00 per year or more.
 This depends on the type of service that you are interested in receiving.

 Written By: Melissa